PJW58/PasswordDialog/README.md

    Typically the UserID is used for the Salt.
 Sometimes additonal characters are also added.

-- Password Length Parameters
+- Password Complexity Parameters

-    + PwdLength:  The default length of auto generated passwords
+    + PwdLength: integer - The default length of auto generated passwords

-    + MinLength:  The minimum length of passwords
+    + MinLength: integer -  The minimum length of passwords

-    + MaxLength:  The Maximum length of passwords
+    + MaxLength: integer -  The Maximum length of passwords

-- AlphaUpperCase
+    + AlphaUpperCase: Should Upper case Alpha chacters be required

-- AlphaLowerCase
+    + AlphaLowerCase: Should Lower case Alpha chacters be required

-- Numerals
+    + Numerals: Should Numbers be required

-- SpecialCharacters
+    + SpecialCharacters: Should Special Characters be required

-- ExcludeSimilar
+- ExcludeSimilar: Should we exclude Characters that look the same.

-- ExcludeAmbiguous
+- ExcludeAmbiguous: Should we exclude Characters that can confuse command line utilities or data base scripts.